jrlucier/eero_tracker/README.md

 If you're running [Hass.io](https://www.home-assistant.io/hassio/), be aware that the official SSH server will not allow you to run python files (so I'm told, and which we require), so use the Secure Shell community add-on.
 Your configuration directory will be stored under `/config` instead of `~/.homeassistant/`.

-An alternative method would be to run `eero_tracker_instantiate.py` on another machine, and then manually copy over the `eero.session` file to your config directory.
+An alternative method would be to run `eero_tracker_instantiate.py` on another machine, and then manually copy over the `eero.session` file to the config directory on the Home Assistant host.

 #### Running the Script